kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 Take a moment to check out the other keys found in the **Item 0** dictionary that help Xcode determine what code to execute for a given command. `XCSourceEditorCommandIdentifier` is a unique ID Xcode will use to look up this command in the dictionary. `XCSourceEditorCommandClassName` then points to the source editor command class responsible for performing this command.

-Build and run the extension, open any project or playground in the test Xcode and you’ll now be able to navigate to **Editor\Asciiify Comment\Asciiify Comment**:
+Build and run the extension, open your test playground from earlier, and  you’ll now be able to navigate to **Editor\Asciiify Comment\Asciiify Comment**:

 ![width=80% bordered](./images/extension-menu-item-new-name.png)